-@johannroduit @uzh_cmh @uzh_news_en @eth @eth_en @UniofOxford @Fond_Brocher @oxfordalumni @alumniuzh @LincolnAlumni @neurhone @neohumanitas @tedxmartigny @tedx_abbotsford @LeHuffPost @sciencevalais #conexkt
+@johannroduit @uzh_cmh @UZH_en @eth @eth_en @UniofOxford @Fond_Brocher @oxfordalumni @alumniuzh @LincolnAlumni @neurhone @neohumanitas @tedxmartigny @tedx_abbotsford @LeHuffPost @sciencevalais @henryapparelcom @CantonduValais @AppelCitoyenVS @swissnexSF @innosuisse @CH_CAN_Chamber @Pintsnpitches #conexkt

-Author of The Case for Perfection, Ethics in the Age of Human Enhancement, Dr Johann A R Roduit, PhD is the current Managing Director of the Center for Medical Humanities at the University of Zurich, and a Senior Researcher at the Collegium Helveticum (at ETH Zurich, the Swiss Federal Institute of Technology in Zurich).
-He is a founding member and current Chairman of NeoHumanitas, a think tank fostering discussion about future and emerging technologies.
+Author of The Case for Perfection, Ethics in the Age of Human Enhancement, Johann is a founding member and current Chairman of NeoHumanitas, a think tank fostering discussion about future and emerging technologies.
+Since 2018, he is an Affiliate Researcher at the Institute of Biomedical Ethics and History of Medicine at the University of Zurich.

 In 2014, he defended a doctoral thesis on the ethics of human enhancement.
 He has worked at the Institute for Biomedical Ethics and History of Medicine at the University of Zurich since 2010.
 He is currently a board member of the Swiss Society for Bioethics, and was previously a board member of the Academic Society of Valais.

 In 2013 and 2014, Johann was a DPhil Recognised Student at the Oxford Uehiro Centre for Practical Ethics, at the University of Oxford, thanks to a research fellowship from the Swiss National Science Foundation (SNSF).
 In 2015 and 2016, he was a visiting researcher at the University of Calgary, thanks to an International Short Visit fellowship from the SNSF.
-Johann has recently been selected as a Brocher Foundation visiting researcher for the spring of 2018.
-He will spend two months (March & April) working on his next book at the Brocher Centre in Geneva.
+Johann has been selected as a Brocher Foundation visiting researcher for the spring of 2018.
+In the fall of 2018, he was also a visiting fellow at swissnex San Francisco.

 His research interests include human enhancement, moral enhancement, bioethics, transhumanism, virtue ethics, human dignity, the ethics of Big Data, the ethics of artificial intelligence, philosophical anthropology, and film & medicine.